UltraEngine/Documentation/CPP/EntityComponentSystem.md

 # Entity Component System

 The Ultra Engine Entity Component System is a high-level system for developing games and simulations.
+The component system is designed to meet three goals:
-The system provides a uniform structure that allows addition of modular logical components, without increasing the overall complexity of the program.
+1. Allow addition of modular logical components without increasing the overall complexity of the program.
+2. Support saving and loading of game states.
+3. Support evolving emergent behavior as components interact.

 The entity component system consists of internal engine elements combined with a [preprocessor](https://github.com/UltraEngine/Preprocessor) that generates code for your game.
 The type of components that are available will vary depending on what code files you have present in your project directory.